-UCSB offers 46 master's degrees and 47 Ph.D. programs, with top programs in engineering, the sciences, social sciences, humanities, education, and the arts.
+UCSB offers 41 master's degrees and 46 Ph.D. programs, with top programs in engineering, the sciences, social sciences, humanities, education, and the arts.
 Many of the graduate programs are inherently interdisciplinary, such as Materials Science, Technology Management, Chicana and Chicano Studies, Feminist Studies, Global Studies, Media Arts and Technology, Religious Studies, and Environmental Sciences and Management.
 Graduate students in participating programs can pursue interdisciplinary emphases in 19 different areas.
 The Graduate Division's Crossroads Program, launched in 2013, enabled doctoral students and faculty members to collaborate on year-long interdisciplinary research projects taught through graduate seminars, and a new version of Crossroads offers graduate students the opportunity to collaborate on designing interdisciplinary courses on social and environmental justice.
-There are Graduate Professional Master's Degree Programs: the Master of Technology Management program in the College of Engineering and the Master of Environmental Science and Management and Master of Environmental Data Science programs in the Bren School of Environmental Sciences and Management.
+There are also three Graduate Professional Master's Degree Programs: the Master of Technology Management program in the College of Engineering as well as the Master of Environmental Science and Management.
 Additionally, graduate students have the option to pursue certificate programs offered by the Graduate Division, one in College and University Teaching and the other in Technology Management Practice.

-In the fall 2020 semester, UC Santa Barbara had 473 students enrolled in master's programs and 2,504 in doctoral programs, making up about 11 percent of the University's total student population.
+In fall 2023, UC Santa Barbara had 473 students enrolled in master's programs and 2,504 in doctoral programs, making up about 11 percent of the University's total student population.
 About 37 percent of domestic graduate students identify as coming from an underrepresented community, with 15 percent identify as Chicano/Latino, 16 percent identify as Asian/Pacific Islander, 5 percent identify as Black/African American, 1 percent identify as American Indian/Alaskan.
-UCSB also has a large international student population, which made up one-third of the total graduate students enrolled for the 2020-21 school year.
-About 62 percent of graduate students are pursuing STEM degrees, 17 percent in languages, humanities, and arts, 13 percent are in social and cultural studies, 7 percent in education, and 1 percent in interdisciplinary studies.
+UCSB also has a large international student population, which made up one-third of the total graduate students enrolled for the 2023-24 school year.
+About 64 percent of graduate students are pursuing STEM degrees, 15 percent in humanities and arts, 13 percent are in social and cultural studies, 6 percent in education, and 3 percent in interdisciplinary studies.